alumina-lang/alumina/docs/lang_guide.md

 Constant evaluation supports many of the language features, including variable assignments, loops, conditionals, function calls, etc. Functions do not have to be specifically marked as `const` or `constexpr` in order to use them in constant expressions.
 The following are not supported:

-- arithmetic operations and comparisons of floating point numbers
 - foreign function calls, including `libc` functions
 - inline assembly and most other compiler intrinsics
-- atomic operations
-- `dyn` pointers and virtual dispatch
-- type punning of any sort (e.g. via a union, `std::util::transmute` or pointer casts)
+- type punning (via `transmute`, `union` or pointer casts)
+    - exception: transmuting integers of same size and floating point numbers to integers and back is supported
 - pointer arithmetic between pointers of different provenance
   ```rust
   const _ = {